kenxwagner/KWBuilt/README.md

 # KWBuilt
 The intent of this website is for portfolio use and demonstration of software development growth.
-HTML, Android, and other items I've built and design should be here.
+CSS
+HTML
+JavaScript
+Node.js
+Angular.js
+C++
+C#
+Java
+AWS
+Login and user registration methods
+Python
+Django